 As a political organisation, we may at times ask for your political opinions on certain matters.
 These fall within the definition of Special Category data under the DPA 2018.
 We only ever process this data with your clear, unambiguous consent, which will be sought at the time of collection.

 Who the information is shared with

 Personal data may be used by Party Officers and volunteers, under the auspices of Ideal Bradford as the Data Controller.
 We do not regard this as data sharing, and take responsibility for their use of this data.
 Personal data may also be shared with statutory or public authorities where we are required to do so, or deem it to be in the public interest (for example to report a crime or risk of harm).

-We use other companies for certain services, known as Data Processors:
+We use other companies for certain services:

 We do conduct non-specific marketing campaigns (Ads) via Facebook, based on page likes, keyword likes, geographical location and sometimes also demographic factors (primarily age and gender).
 We do not directly access any of this data, nor do we engage in behavioural analytics.

 We use Mailchimp for sending out newsletters.
 Mailchimp also allows for a level of analytics (for example open rates) which we use primarily for compliance purposes.
 All emails from this source carry information on how to unsubscribe.
 Doing so will mean we cannot keep you up-to-date with events or activities.
 Mailchimp data is hosted (which means held) in the US where privacy law is different.
 However, Mailchimp have signed up to Privacy Shield, which provides an adequate level of protection in EU law, and carry additional security certifications, so you can be confident in the protection this offers.